pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.1.0/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrate Pardot with WordPress: easily track visitors, embed forms in pages and posts, or use the forms widget.
+Integrate Pardot with WordPress: easily track visitors, embed forms in pages and posts or a widget, and use dyanamic content.

 == Description ==

 Say hello to marketing automation simplicity!
 With a single login, your self-hosted WordPress installation will be securely connected with Pardot.
 With the selection of your campaign, you'll be able to track visitors and work with forms without touching a single line of code.
-You can use the widget to place a form anywhere a sidebar appears, or embed them in a page or post using a shortcode or the Pardot button on the Visual Editor's toolbar.
+You can use the widget to place a form or dynamic content anywhere a sidebar appears, or embed them in a page or post using a shortcode or the Pardot button on the Visual Editor's toolbar.

 == Installation ==